-The end of the summer and the start of school kicks off the start of the peak shipping season.
+The end of the summer and the start of school kicks off the beginning of the peak shipping season.
 If you’re a business owner or operate a logistics company, it’s essential to plan for the peak shipping season and figure out how you’ll succeed as things can get crazy business instantly.
 The biggest trend that has been emerging in recent years, is that peak shipping season is starting even earlier than it has in the past.
-In this post, we’ll take a look at how to succeed during peak season shipping, including how 2021 will look a bit different from years past when COVID was taking precedence.
+In this post, we’ll take a look at how to succeed during peak season shipping, including how 2022 will look a bit different from years past when COVID was taking precedence.

 When Is the Peak Shipping Season?

 For shipping, peak season runs from mid-August until Thanksgiving.
 Many markets experience high demand during this time, which means more goods on the road.
 This period is particularly peak for the retail industry, where stores stock their shelves for back-to-school shopping and prepare for the coming holiday rush.

 You can expect to see freight rates rise and freight capacity plummet during this peak season.
 That activity can raise significant challenges for retailers and all the more for those managing the supply chain and logistics.

 What to Expect from Peak Season in 2022

 With the negative impact of COVID pretty much in the past, we can look to a relatively orderly and routine holiday shipping season for 2022 for integrated carriers.

 Leading into this peak, many carriers are building capacity and capability that is already showing up on the field with improved service performance.
 This peak should run smoother – but that doesn’t mean that there won’t be a few hiccups along the way.

 While it’s true that the shortages of ships, containers, and personnel has slightly impacted the shipping industry, and there will inevitably be delays within the industry, this year will be much more normal than the past few we’ve experienced.